kvmercer/csci4176-project/README.md

 **Resourced Used**

 For the notification system.
-The youtube tutorial down belows code was taken and then modified and re-arranged for our needs.
+The youtube tutorial down below code was taken and then modified and re-arranged for our needs.
 Can be found in AlarmServiceAlarm.kt, AlarmReceiver.kt, ReminderFragment.kt, and Constants.kt.

 https://youtu.be/D0VpASTpgmw